Orbs, Jobs, Steps, and Workflows

 version: 2 jobs: build: docker: - image: circleci/<language>:<version TAG> steps: - checkout - run: <command> test: docker: - image: circleci/<language>:<version TAG> steps: - checkout - run: <command> workflows: version: 2 build_and_test: jobs: - build - test

-This example shows a parallel job workflow where the
+This example shows a concurrent job workflow where the

-test jobs run in parallel to save time.
-Refer to the Workflows document for complete details about orchestrating job runs with parallel, sequential, and manual approval workflows.
+test jobs run concurrently to save time.
+Refer to the Workflows document for complete details about orchestrating job runs with concurrent, sequential, and manual approval workflows.